Bailey Hanks: Career

 Hanks appeared in the daytime television soap opera Guiding Light in April 2009.

 She played the part of the NYU Tour Guide in the third installment of Touchstone Pictures' "Step Up" franchise.
 The film, titled Step Up 3D, premiered in August 2010.

 Personal life

 Hanks currently resides in Piedmont, South Carolina.
 Hanks is currently Worship Leader at her father's church, Living Hope, and is a hair stylist.
-Hanks married Jason Weidman in 2014 and honeymooned in the Dominican Republic.
-They have one daughter, Noelle "Elle" Marie.
+Hanks married Jason Weidman in 2014.
+They have two daughters.